boeckmann/asm6502/README.txt

        referred to as _identifier_.

-       Character sequences which by itself provide a value to the assembler, like the character sequence `42', which represents the numeric value 42, are considered to be _literals_.
+       Character sequences which by itself provide a value to the assembler, like the character sequence `42' that represents the numeric value 42, are considered to be _literals_.

 4 Syntax and Semantics